You'll find all you need to know on our How to Apply page.

 A colour TV Licence costs £147.
 There are lots of different ways to pay - all in one go or spreading the cost weekly, monthly or quarterly.
 Just choose whatever's best for you.

 If you're leaving your halls or rented accommodation and moving back home for the summer, there's a good chance you won't need your TV licence if there's one at home.
 If there is at least one month before your licence expires, you can get a refund for the unused month of your licence.

 If you'd like a refund or further information, simply click here or call TV Licensing on 0300 790 6090.

 If you only ever watch Blu-rays, DVDs or downloaded videos, you don't need a TV licence.

 If electrical items such as electric kettles, televisions, mini fridges/coolers, stereos and computers are brand new (out of the box), you do not need to carry out PAT (Portable appliance test) but you will need to provide the receipt to prove when it has been purchased.
+If they are older than a year or you cannot evidence when these were purchased, you should seek to have all electrical items subject to PATesting.
 Inspections will be done at random at the start of the academic year.
 Where an electrical item fails the PAT it will be removed by the university for safe keeping.
 You will be advised in person or a card will be left.
 You'll need to arrange and pay for a repair and the item will be re-tested and if it passes, returned to you.
 Where an item is not repaired successfully within six weeks, it will be disposed of by the Estates Department.